Gleland/SpectralAnalysis/README.md

 `git clone https://github.com/NauIceLab/SpectralAnalysis.git`

-This will provide you with all of the neessary files, including two CSV files with example data.
+This will provide you with all of the necessary files, including two CSV files with example data.

 ## Running the code